Four Days Late

 “Mike what’s up.
 What are you talking about?”
 Steve said, trying to wake.

 For some reason I didn’t grab my rifle, but I grabbed my boot and a flashlight.
 Something was in the vestibule on my end of the tent growling and pulling at my pack, trying to get the mountain goat hide out.
 I acted suddenly and rashly.
 I zipped open the tent and could see a set of eyes shining back at me, teeth locked on my goat hide, growling and thrashing.
 Initially there was no reaction from the animal, but as the boot crashed down on its head repeatedly it lost it’s resolve.
-I remember saying something out loud like, “I didn’t come all this way for you to steal my goat you sunofabitch!”
+I remember saying something out loud like, “I didn’t come all this way for you to steal my goat you sunofabitch!”, which woke everyone up.